GUIDE Hiking in Japan Japan's mountainous terrain has innumerable hiking trails for you to tackle

-The majority of the Japan Alps runs through Nagano prefecture, so those hoping to experience the most variety should head to this chilly region and go from there.
-The Hida Mountains, to the north, have some of the country's best-loved hiking routes.
+The majority of the Japan Alps runs through Nagano prefecture, so those hoping to experience the most variety should go from there.
+The Hida Mountains, to the north, have some of the country's beloved hiking routes.
 To the south are the slightly more temperate Akaishi Mountains and beyond that, some beautiful rivers and lakes.

 Going off the beaten path